Aurametrix/Alg/ML/tensorflow.md

 Books
 ------

-* `TensorFlow Machine Learning Cookbook`_: Quick guide to implementing TensorFlow in your day-to-day machine learning activities
 * `Deep Learning with TensorFlow`_: Throughout the book, you’ll learn how to implement deep learning algorithms for machine learning systems
 * `First contact with TensorFlow`_: An online book on TensorFlow
 * `Building Machine Learning Projects with TensorFlow`_: Learn how to implement TensorFlow in production